junxit/us-congress-bills-112/metadata.md

 - 2011-12-13 — Introduced in Senate
 - 2011-12-13 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S8549-8550)
 - 2011-12-13 — Sponsor introductory remarks on measure.
 (CR S8550-8551)
+- 2011-12-15 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S8690-8691)
+- 2011-12-15 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S8690-8691)
+- 2011-12-15 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S8690-8691)
+- 2011-12-15 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S8690-8691)